 Give Students a Career Jumpstart

 Career opportunities exist for students to start an apprenticeship while in high school (usually 11th or 12th grade).
 Students are provided the opportunity to remain enrolled in academic classes designed to meet high school graduation requirements while at the same time partnering with local business and industry leaders for paid, hands-on learning experiences.
-Contact your local DLR job service office to assist you with the process and build partnership in your community.
+Contact your local DLR job service office to assist you with the process and build partnerships in your community.

 A successful program includes: